leonp/leonp.github.io/_posts/2015-12-10-kill-the-lms-future-digital-experience.md

 ---
 layout: post
 title: Kill the LMS &#8211; what a modern library digital presence should look like
-excerpt: Library’s do digital badly.
+excerpt: Libraries do digital badly.
 Replace the LMS with an open, queryable database that can talk to other apps that do one job well.
 Kill the LMS or be killed.
 ---

 ## Summary

-Library's do digital badly.
+Libraries do digital badly.
 Replace the LMS with an open, queryable database that can talk to other apps that do one job well.
 Kill the LMS or be killed.

 ## What's a digital presence?